molgenis/molgenis/docs/user_documentation/guide-appstore.md

-**
-This section describes how to use the MOLGENIS appstore to upload your own webapps at runtime **

 ## The MOLGENIS Appstore
-The MOLGENIS appstore allows you to write your own webbased applications and upload them as a MOLGENIS plugin at runtime.
+The MOLGENIS appstore allows you to write your own web-based applications and upload them as a MOLGENIS plugin at runtime.

 ## The main menu